INNISBROOK RESORT - ISLAND GOLF COURSE (727-942-2000)

 Florida Golf Course Review

 The Island Golf Course at Innisbrook Resort is the highest rated (4 1/2 stars from Golf Digest) of the four public championship layouts at this luscious resort.
-The Island just
+The Island received

-received $1,7 million in renovations in November, 2007 to now rivals the immaculate course conditions and challenge of the famed Copperhead Golf Course.
-During our 4-night
+$1,7 million in renovations in November, 2007 to now rivals the immaculate course conditions and challenge of the famed Copperhead Golf Course.
+During our 4-night visit our

-visit our accommodations were in the suites at the Carnoustie complex, which is adjacent to the gorgeous Island clubhouse.
-Spectacular views of the golf course are available
+accommodations were in the suites at the Carnoustie complex, which is adjacent to the gorgeous Island clubhouse.
+Spectacular views of the golf course are available from

-from anywhere on property, and Lake Innisbrook is just steps away.
-It was here that we were afforded the opportunity to land and release a couple of 4-5 pound largemouth bass,
+anywhere on property, and Lake Innisbrook is just steps away.
+It was here that we were afforded the opportunity to land and release a couple of 4-5 pound largemouth bass, and

-and witnessed alligators, crane, turtles and herons enjoying the aquatic environment.
-Each evening began with a walk around the lake, followed by a soak in the Jacuzzi and
+witnessed alligators, crane, turtles and herons enjoying the aquatic environment.
+Each evening began with a walk around the lake, followed by a soak in the Jacuzzi and nightly

-nightly swim in the beautiful pool that sits next to the Islands putting green.
-Visitors also have use of the spacious locker rooms that are equipped with showers, and men's and
+swim in the beautiful pool that sits next to the Islands putting green.
+Visitors also have use of the spacious locker rooms that are equipped with showers, and men's and women's

-women's saunas.
-We should note that we DID NOT require mosquito repellent at any time...a great effort obviously was
+saunas.
+We should note that we DID NOT require mosquito repellent at any time...a great effort obviously was made to

 The terrain of the Islands Golf Course, like the more famous Copperhead at Innisbrook, is surprisingly rolling.
 The initial